Connect with us

 If Yash Raj and Balaji signal that the gold rush is on, the arrival of Banijay Asia signals something more consequential: that the gold rush is over, and the era of professional-grade, studio-backed vertical television has begun.

-At industry forums including FICCI Frames, Dhar has been unambiguous about his read of the market.
+At industry forums including Ficci Frames, Dhar has been unambiguous about his read of the market.
 “The handheld device is now the primary screen,” he has said publicly, a statement that, from the head of a company whose flagship formats were built for prime-time television, amounts to a reckoning.
 Banijay Asia is not retrofitting old content for mobile; it is shooting natively in 9:16 vertical format from the first frame.

 Its competitive positioning is clever.
 Rather than chasing the “billionaire romance” lane that ReelShort and DramaBox have colonised, Banijay is leaning into its core strength: high-stakes, high-emotion unscripted and reality content.
 Around its flagship formats for JioHotstar and Prime Video, The Fifty and The Alliance, it is building what it calls “vertical wraparound” micro-series: 60–90 second narrative extensions that offer behind-the-scenes access or alternate-perspective storylines, keeping audiences tethered to an IP between main episodes.
 It is, in essence, using the micro-drama as a loyalty mechanism rather than a standalone product.

-Banijay is also adapting a model already tested by its German label, which launched a 28-episode micro-drama headlined by creators commanding a combined following of 33m.
+Banijay is also adapting a model already tested by its German label, which launched a 28-episode micro-drama headlined by creators commanding a combined following of 33 million.
 In India, the company is reportedly developing a creator-centric universe that partners social-media influencers as on-screen talent, bypassing traditional marketing entirely and tapping directly into the “scroll-to-watch” habit that drives 89 per cent of micro-drama discovery through social feeds, according to a 2026 report by Meta and Ormax Media.

 Quality is the other lever.
-While the micro-drama category has been plagued by cheap-looking content, Banijay is deploying the production infrastructure of its Endemol Shine India operation to hold costs to Rs 8,000–10,000 per minute while maintaining the lighting and sound standards of prestige OTT productions such as The Night Manager.
+While the micro-drama category has been plagued by cheap-looking content, Banijay is deploying the production infrastructure of its Endemol Shine India operation to hold costs at Rs 8,000–10,000 per minute while maintaining the lighting and sound standards of prestige OTT productions such as The Night Manager.
 It is also translating proven European scripts, including the darkly comic Fcking Honeymoon, for Indian casts and contexts, compressing the development cycle dramatically.
 And rather than building its own destination app, the company is positioning itself as a content factory for others, in discussions with short-video platforms Moj and Josh as well as the mini-TV arms of major streamers, supplying high-retention vertical drama that keeps users on third-party platforms longer.

 An accidental audience